Picture this: you’ve just found out that there’s a procedure that can freeze away your fat for good – all with no downtime and no surgery.

-It doesn’t matter how big you are or how small you are if you have the right expectation in mind.
+It doesn’t matter how big or how small you are if you have the right expectation in mind.
 CoolSculpting® can certainly be customized to address larger areas and larger pockets of fat.
 But if your goal is weight loss, then CoolSculpting® isn’t the best fit to achieve your goals.
-If you’re wanting to target those tough to respond places and use CoolSculpting® as a catalyst in your fitness journey, then great.
+If you’re wanting to target those tough to respond to places and use CoolSculpting® as a catalyst in your fitness journey, then great.

 If you are happy with your weight, but notice these areas that no matter how hard you work, how big you are, or how small you are – they just keep on looming?
 Now those are great places to consider for CoolSculpting®.

 CoolSculpting® Candidate Qualifier #3: Is it fat you notice, not skin?